 Frozen Embryo Transfer, FET Cycles After IVF

-In our clinic vitrification of "spare" embryos after IVF is showing much higher "post-thaw survival" and pregnancy success rates after transfer.
+In our clinic vitrification of "spare" embryos after IVF shows excellent "post-thaw survival" and pregnancy success rates after transfer.

 How are frozen-thawed embryo transfer cycles managed?